axelerant/engg-handbook/content/docs/how-we-work/drupal/_index.md

 # How we work with Drupal at Axelerant

-We are Drupal experts, but we can belong from different backgrounds.
+We are Drupal cohort, but we can belong from different backgrounds.
 At Axelerant, we follow some set of tools and approaches.
 They might not be perfect.
 Your opinions are valued here.

 {{< section-pages >}}